The Green Grass Grew All Around

 First of all, I officially teach this song to fulfill a requirement about teaching my students cumulative form (though I would teach it anyway, it’s a really fun song!).
-Let me quickly steal the unofficial definition of a cumulative song from Wikipedia:
+A cumulative song is one where you keep adding elements/words every time you repeat the song.
+There are a lot of songs that teach this concept like the Court of King Caractacus, Twelve Days of Christmas, Rattlin Bog, There Was an Old Lady Who Swallowed a Fly, etc. Let me quickly steal the unofficial definition of a cumulative song from Wikipedia:

 A cumulative song is a song with a simple verse structure modified by progressive addition so that each verse is longer than the verse before.